 The following Orlando getaways are listed according to distance from Orlando Airport, according to Google Maps.
 Some are over 3 hours away and might be better for an overnight stay.
 Luckily, I provide suggestions for other things to do in each destination along with recommended places to stay.

 21 Fun Day Trips from Orlando Florida

 The following Florida destinations offer outdoor heart-pumping experiences, unabashed and authentic Old Florida cuisine and culture, and chances to get away from it all into a different and more naturally enjoyable world than the Florida theme parks.

 1. Drive an Airboat in Kissimmee

 Distance and Time (from Orlando Airport ): 16 miles, 28 minutes

-Disney World, Magic Kingdom, Universal, Sea World, and so much more of the Centra Florida funness are actually not in Orlando but nearby in Kissimmee—I call the place #Kidsimmee.
+Disney World, Magic Kingdom, Universal, Sea World, and so much more of the Central Florida funness are actually not in Orlando but nearby in Kissimmee—I call the place #Kidsimmee.
 Things to do in Kissimmee include adventure experiences and even quirky statues—Monument of States in historic downtown Kissimmee is worth a visit.
 Driving an airboat in the Everglades might be the highlight of any Florida vacation—buy Boggy Creek airboat tickets in advance and save money, time, and stress.